lbarqueira/lbarqueira.github.io/_posts/2022-03-01-my-first-blog-post.md

 My name is Luis Barqueira.
 I have more than 20 years of professional experience in Sales at companies, like Dell EMC and Siemens.
 At least 10 years in the management and leadership of sales teams.

-Currently, I have been fulfilling a dream, which is software development.
+<!--more-->

+For various reasons, I ended up not developing my professional career where I would actually be more interested, more specifically in Software Development.
+Fortunately, for 2 years I have been achieving this goal of mine.
 Having a MSc in Electrical and Computer Engineering, I have always been passionate about software development.

-<!--more-->

-The main purpose of this blog is:
+The main purpose of this blog is to share my own experience on those two fields, `Leadership & Management` and `Software Development`:

-- with regard to `Leadership and Management`, to share some practical scenarios that I faced during my professional experience, in order to analyze them;
+- with regard to `Leadership & Management`, to share some practical scenarios that I faced during my professional experience, in order to analyze them;

-- regarding `Software Development`, to share my learning path, and the projects that I have been making.
+- regarding `Software Development`, to share my learning path, and the projects that I have been doing.

 I would like to have your feedback along this journey, so feel free to DM me on Twitter with your opinions, questions and comments.

 See you soon!

-___Note: Some posts will be written in my native language, ie Portuguese.
-However, I will always be careful to translate to English.___